Two IoT Arenas

 The Outdoor IoT Arena

 Where the most intense IoT connectivity battles are taking place today.
-Cellular and satcom have promised long range/wide area IoT for years resulting in steady but low volume success, and almost always tied to use cases where mains electric power is available at the endpoint.
+Cellular and satcom have promised long range/wide area IoT for years resulting in steady but low volume success, and almost always tied to Applications where mains electric power is available at the endpoint.

 What About Indoor-Outdoor Applications?

-One challenge to the two-arena segmentation approach of the IoT is those use cases that straddle both indoor and outdoor arenas.
+One challenge to the two-arena segmentation approach of the IoT is those Applications that straddle both indoor and outdoor arenas.

 Three immediate examples come to mind: